jecalles/jc_genetic_codes/doc/PaxSAT.md

 * Note that state of Art MaxSAT solvers appear to be based on hitting sets and not core-guided as Z3's default solver.

+* A survey on MaxSAT <a href="https://www.birs.ca/cmo-workshops/2018/18w5208/files/BacchusFahiem.pdf">by Bacchus</a>.

 [BIB]